-Of the many times I went there (it’s near my house), they never gave me a sample.
-This is the reason why this post exists — they gave me a sample for the first time ever: a “ChromeCell” of GlamGlow BrightMud.
-If I had known that they give out samples when you have your stuff shipped, I should’ve opted for the service a long time ago.
-Back and forth cab ride from where I live would cost almost about PhP 150 anyway.
+Of the many times I went there (it’s near my house), they never gave me a sample until this purchase.
+I got one “ChromeCell” of GlamGlow BrightMud.
+If I had known that they give out samples when you have your stuff shipped, I would’ve opted for the service a long time ago.
+Back-and-forth cab ride from where I live would cost almost about PhP 150 anyway.

 To make this post a little bit less of a waste in internet space, I’m reviewing GlamGlow BrightMud.